 The rest of the car camping gear you need

-If price is the most important thing to you at this stage, head to a store like Canadian Tire.
+If price is the most important thing to you at this stage, head to a store like Canadian Tire in Canada.
 It’s definitely a good place to pick up tarps, ropes, fuel, a Coleman type two burner stove, lanterns, picnic table covers, coolers and giant water jugs.

 If you’re only going to buy one sleeping pad I’d also go for quality especially if you’re planning to backpack.
 But if it’s all about car camping and comfort then bring a blow-up air mattress and luxuriate in the wild outdoors.